 Many Christians are surprised to discover the entire doctrine of eternal hell fire rests upon only four passages of Scripture.
 These will be examined in detail.

 Jesus told a parable about an unnamed rich man and a poor man named Lazarus.
-The rich man did little to help poor Lazarus.
+The rich man was aware of Lazarus but did little to help the poor man.
 Lazarus eventually died and went to “Abraham’s bosom” (Luke 16:22).
 Afterward, the “rich man” also died, but he went to “Hades” (Luke 16:23).
 What is Hades?
 Hades was a mythological place invented by the Greeks long before Christ was born on this earth.
 It was the abode of the dead, under the earth.
 Through Hades flowed the river Phlegethon which, instead of being a river of water, was a river of flames of fire.
 In Greek mythology, the people in Hades were not on fire or burning.
 It was merely a place from which there was no escape.
-Jesus and all Jews listening to Jesus would recognize Hades as a mythological place.
-Therefore, they would understand that Jesus was not talking about a real place.
+Jesus and all Jews listening to Him would have recognized Hades as a mythological place.
+Therefore, they would have understood that Jesus was not talking about a real place.
 That would be like us telling a story about someone getting sent to the land of Mordor (from the Lord of the Rings).
 Anyone listening to our story would understand that Mordor was a fictional place and not real in any sense.
 Therefore, from the very start of this parable it is apparent Jesus is speaking about a fictional place.

 From this fictional place, the rich man saw Abraham and Lazarus in paradise.
 He called out to Abraham and begged him to have Lazarus dip his finger into water and send him to cool his burning tongue.
 Some Christians say this parable proves that the righteous go to paradise when they die, and the unrighteous go to hell.
 The question to consider is, must we take everything in this parable to be literal?
 If we took every Bible parable as literal, then we would believe that mountains sing and trees have hands that clap (Isa.
 55:12).
 If we take everything in this parable as literal, then the righteous go into Abraham’s bosom when they die, from whence they can witness the suffering of the wicked, and can hear their cries.
 We must also assume the dead are not spirits but have physical bodies because the “rich man” had a “tongue,” Abraham had a “bosom” and Lazarus had a “finger.”
 Even those who believe in the literal nature of this parable would be forced to concede that not everything portrayed in this parable is literal.
 The question is, where does the literal end and the symbolic begin?
 Was Jesus actually adopting the Greek mythological story of Hades and teaching that hell is filled with wicked people who are either hot or on fire?
 Or was He using symbolic language to make a point about treating the poor with kindness?